Hash Pipe: Music video

 The video for the song was directed by Marcos Siega, the first of many Weezer videos that Siega would direct.
 In the video, Weezer is shown playing while a group of sumo wrestlers are standing in the background.
 As the song progresses, the wrestlers are shown wrestling and during the guitar solo, the wrestlers play the band members' instruments as the members watch from the background.
 During the final chorus, guitarist Brian Bell performs a move in which he bends backwards, taking the guitar with him, then thrusts his legs in the way he's bending.
 This move has become known among Weezer fans as "the impossible bend."

 According to the mini book that accompanies the Video Capture Device DVD, Siega was asked to avoid referring to the lyrics of the song for the video, due to its themes of homosexual prostitution and drug references.

 Reception

+The song was met with positive reviews by music critics.
 AllMusic writer Stephen Thomas Erlewine chose "Hash Pipe" as one of the 4 highlights from the album.
 Paul Brannigan of Kerrang! awarded the single 5 stars and named it "Single of the Week".

-Slant Magazine writer Sal Cinquemani wrote that the song "is further evidence of the band's punk rock origins, with its crunchy guitar licks and staccato vocals scorched with the residual edge leftover from the alt-rock boom".
+Slant Magazine writer Sal Cinquemani wrote that the song "is further evidence of the band's punk rock origins, with its crunchy guitar licks and sticcato (sic) vocals scorched with the residual edge leftover from the alt-rock boom".

 In 2014, ticketing company AXS rated it as the band's seventh best song.